That's Showbiz Baby!: Development and recording

+On 27 November 2025, Jade announced a deluxe edition, subtitled The Encore.
+It was released digitally on 5 December 2025.
+Physical editions followed on differing dates.

 Composition

 Jade cited Diana Ross (pictured) as an influence for the album and its sound; critics further noted this upon review of the album.

-That's Showbiz Baby is described as a pop music record, while several reviewers noted the influence of electroclash and synth-pop as well.
+That's Showbiz Baby! is described as a pop music record, while several reviewers noted the influence of electroclash and synth-pop as well.
 Musically, the album is inspired by the sounds from Jade's childhood, with artists and bands including Cascada, Madonna, Diana Ross, Scooter, and the Spice Girls.
 "Angel of My Dreams" deals with the "double-edged sword" that is fame.
 It interpolates Sandie Shaw's "Puppet on a String"; the lyrics serve as a double entendre, referencing Simon Cowell and his companies Syco Music/Syco Entertainment. ("Selling my soul to a psycho").
 Second track "It Girl" is an "anthem that similarly opens with an operatic lament" in a techno-inspired sound; like the predecessor, it features another reference to Cowell ("It's a no from me"), as well as contractual clauses within the music industry ("Clause in the contract, contract gone").
 Musically, the song incorporates elements of pop, in addition to electronica, electroclash, and dance-pop.
 The next song is "FUFN (Fuck You for Now)", which details the messy results of a drunken fight, as well as the burnout of working hard in the entertainment industry.

 Fourth track, "Plastic Box", was written about Stephens and what she described as her own "toxic energy" towards him in the beginning of their relationship; with its synth-pop production, the song echoes the "electropop solitude" recognised with the artist Robyn.
 With "Midnight Cowboy", it is an experimental pop and electronica production, featuring club influence, in which Jade references former British Vogue editor Edward Enninful, owning one's on sexuality, and the non-binary community.
 The song also incorporates a spoken-word introduction by Rwandan-Scottish actor Ncuti Gatwa.
 Conceptually, "Fantasy" showcases Jade's love of disco music, while exploring funk, and drawing inspiration from Studio 54.
 Lyrically, the song speaks of exploring your own sexual desires alongside a partner one feels safe exploring them with, as well as other subjects, such as femininity and being sex-positive.
 Jade cited Donna Summer as vocal inspiration for the song.
 Official Charts' George Griffiths compared the song to that of Mariah Carey, Chic, Raye, and Nile Rogers, with its 70s funk and 80s post-disco sound.
 In a review for Dork, Abigail Firth noted resemblance to Dua Lipa's Future Nostalgia (2020) and Jessie Ware's What's Your Pleasure?
 (2020), as well as the influence of SG Lewis, Lo, Kylie Minogue, Rogers, and Ross.